Hire a Technical Lead with Nearshoring Company

 Generally, these two professions differ in both positions’ primary focus and technical training, despite sharing some responsibilities.
 Comparing team lead vs technical lead can be pretty hard, but there are still features that strictly separate one from the other.

-The team leader is usually responsible for reporting on the project, monitoring the results of both individual specialists and the team as a whole, and may also have the right to fire or hire a specialist to the team.
+The team leader is usually responsible for reporting on the project, monitoring the results of both individual specialists and the team as a whole, and may also have the right to fire or hire development teams.
 The job of a team lead is mainly to manage people within a project, while a software tech lead is to monitor the technical execution of tasks.

 Tech lead must be a developer with a deep knowledge of code.
 Besides, they must clearly understand technical lead responsibilities in agile.
 On the other hand, the team lead may or may not be that versed in coding.

 Benefits of Hiring a Technical Lead

 Having an information technology lead in your company can help you ensure that the product development and release process are in the hands of an experienced specialist.
 The main benefits of having a tech lead instead of PM (or having it added to project manager) are as follows:

 - Set realistic expectations.
 The Tech lead knows precisely if it is possible to launch the company’s product and the methods and instruments to achieve it.
 Having the specialist will help the company define the scope of work, make realistic time marks for its release, and know the approximate budget for it is needed.